SotirisTouliopoulos/dingo/README.md

 - `steady_states` are the steady states returned from dingo's `generate_steady_states` function.
 - `pearson_cutoff` is a cutoff to replace all lower values with 0.
 - `indicator_cutoff` is a cutoff to filter false positive correlations for correlations greater than the cutoff and replace them with 0.
+- `cells` is a variable that defines the number of cells in the computed copulas
+- `cop_coeff` is a variable that defines the width of copula's diagonal.
 - `lower_triangle` is a `boolean` value that when `True` keeps only the lower triangular matrix.
 This can be useful for visualization purposes.
 - `corr_matrix` is the calculated correlation matrix with dimensions equal to the number of reactions of the given model.